Blupo/ColorPane/docs/index.md

 ColorPane is a color editor plugin for Roblox Studio.
 It features pickers for colors and ColorSequences, a property editor, as well as an API for integration in other plugins.

 You can install it [from the library](https://roblox.com/library/6474565567/ColorPane) or grab a [release](https://github.com/Blupo/ColorPane/releases) and install it manually.
-If you want to support ColorPane's development, consider [donating](https://ko-fi.com/blupo).
+If you want to support ColorPane's development, consider telling others about this plugin or [donating](https://ko-fi.com/blupo).

 ![The color editor](images/all-editors.png)